 Proof, proof and proof again!

-A final thought: try to write about things that you enjoy, that excite you or that you find useful.
+A final thought.
+Try to write about things that you enjoy, that excite you or that you find useful.
 It will show through in your writing and your readers will be more engaged because of it.
-If you can’t find something enjoyable, exciting or useful in what you’re writing, I refer you back to my first question: what’s the point?
+If you can’t find something enjoyable, exciting or useful in what you’re writing, I refer you back to my first question: what’s your point?